A company's balance sheet shows total assets of $400{,}000 and to... | Study Prep in Pearson+

 1

-Step 1: Understand the accounting equation, which states that Assets = Liabilities + Shareholders' Equity.
-This equation is fundamental to financial accounting and helps determine the relationship between these components.
+Understand the accounting equation: Assets = Liabilities + Shareholders' Equity.
+This equation is fundamental to the balance sheet and helps determine the missing component when two of the three values are known.

+Identify the values provided in the problem: Total assets are $400,000, and total liabilities are $150,000.
+Shareholders' equity is the unknown value we need to calculate.

-Step 2: Rearrange the accounting equation to solve for Shareholders' Equity.
-Using basic algebra, the formula becomes: Shareholders' Equity = Assets - Liabilities.
+Rearrange the accounting equation to solve for Shareholders' Equity: Shareholders' Equity = Assets - Liabilities.

-Step 5: Perform the subtraction operation to find the amount of Shareholders' Equity.
-This step involves calculating 400,000 - 150,000, which gives the result.
+Perform the subtraction to find the amount of shareholders' equity.
+This will give you the final value, which represents the residual interest in the company's assets after deducting liabilities.

 Watch next